Media Tell Data-Driven Stories with Maps

 Online media outlets in the Netherlands, including BNR Nieuwsradio, Trouw, and Dagblad van het Noorden, illustrate news stories using maps created with Esri technology, turning data into meaningful information that helps readers get a clearer and deeper perspective of events and issues.

-The audience is very interested in the maps, said Thijs Baas, web editor at BNR Nieuwsradio.
-"The maps make the national news more meaningful to people, helping them to answer questions such as, What do the election results mean to me and my community?"
+The audience is very interested in the maps said Thijs Baas, web editor at BNR Nieuwsradio.
+“The maps make the national news more meaningful to people, helping them to answer questions such as, What do the election results mean to me and my community?”
 Baas said.
-"A visualization creates an image.
+“A visualization creates an image.
 People think in images, and we see that reflected in the statistics on our website.
-When we have a map on our website where you can see the impact of the national news on your own community, the readership for the story increases."
+When we have a map on our website where you can see the impact of the national news on your own community, the readership for the story increases.”

 The media used the maps to provide election results and compare the percentage of voter turnout to that of the 2011 election.
-Esri Netherlands teamed up with ANP, the Netherlands national news agency, to provide live election result updates, using maps that showed which parties were gaining votes and which were losing votes in each of the 12 provinces.
+Esri Nederland teamed up with ANP, the Netherlands national news agency, to provide live election result updates, using maps that showed which parties were gaining votes and which were losing votes in each of the 12 provinces.

-The map service was published on the BNR Nieuwsradio website on election night and the morning after, when van Doorn gave an interview about what the maps showed about the voting trends such as the losses by the Labour Party and the gains by the Christian Democrats and the Democrats 66 party.
+The map service was published on the BNR Nieuwsradiowebsite on election night and the morning after, when van Doorn gave an interview about what the maps showed about the voting trends such as the losses by the Labour Party and the gains by the Christian Democrats and the Democrats 66 party.

-Esri Netherlands also used Operations Dashboard for ArcGIS to provide the media with a dashboard to monitor the election results from their offices.
+Esri Nederland also used Operations Dashboard for ArcGIS to provide the media with a dashboard to monitor the election results from their offices.
 The dashboard included a map and widgets in the form of bar charts and gauges.
 One gauge kept a running tab on how many municipalities were reporting election results, while a bar chart showed which parties were winning the election.
 Another widget indicated the percentage of voter turnout.

 Digging Deeper into the Political Data

-The number of earthquakes in Groningen province have increased in the last few years due to gas extraction in that region, van Doorn said.
+The number of earthquakes in Groningen province has increased in the last few years due to gas extraction in that region, van Doorn said.
 The people there are angry with the government, and the Labour Party, which is normally popular in that province, lost many votes in all Groningen counties, he said.

-Another trend the maps revealed was that people in the Christian region (known as the Netherlands' Bible Belt), who live in a corridor that runs from the southwest to the north in the middle of the country, vote in higher percentages than the people living in other regions.
+Another trend the maps revealed was that people in the Christian region (known as the Netherlands’ Bible Belt), who live in a corridor that runs from the southwest to the north in the middle of the country, vote in higher percentages than the people living in other regions.
 This map showed that two parties—the ChristianUnion (CU) and the Reformed Political Party (SGP)—did particularly well in the Christian region during the 2015 election.
-Geographic analyses like these can provide interesting insights into what is happening in the country politically.

 Beyond Election Results

-Esri Netherlands is also mapping data for the media that pertains to topics other than the elections, including the bird flu outbreaks in the Netherlands, the economy, and even where in the country Dutch drivers are most likely to get speeding tickets.
+Esri Nederland is also mapping data for the media that pertains to topics other than the elections, including the bird flu outbreaks in the Netherlands, the economy, and even where in the country Dutch drivers are most likely to get speeding tickets.

+Drivers use the Flitsmeister app to report the location of flitsers—cameras that record the speed of cars and their license plate numbers if they go over the speed limit.
+Esri Nederland and BNR Nieuwsradio mapped the highway locations in the Netherlands where the chances are greatest that drivers will be ticketed for speeding.
 This Esri Story Map Journal shows which sections of highways have the greatest density of cameras and routes where drivers are most likely to get caught for speeding.

 Open Data and Privacy Concerns